junyzhou10/clusterMLD/README.md

 The App is published at https://junyzhou.shinyapps.io/ClusterLong_ShinyApp/, with two toy examples uploaded already.
 Please note that it will take more time to run parallel online than local.

 ## Limitations
 The current version mainly support for the continuous outcomes.
-Algorithm for other outcome types, such as binary and time-to-event, are now underdevelopment.
+Algorithm for other outcome types, such as binary and time-to-event, are now under development.